-Scroll down to find a handy selection of links to pages with state abbreviations, inforrmation about major cities and basic historical trivia.
+Scroll down for a United States area codes lookup page.
+Also find links to a handy selection of pages with state abbreviations, data pertaining to major cities, basic historical trivia and more.
 Visit any link on this page for detailed info.

 U.S. iPHONE APPS A descriptive list of useful iphone apps recommended by the U.S. government.

 POSTAL ABBREVIATIONS A lot of people have trouble with those, but they're easy once you get used to them.
 For those who prefer visual learning, a colorful United States postal abbreviation map is also included.